JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

-Where, when, and why are students getting ticketed in Westwood?
+Where, when, and why are students getting ticketed?
 ---------------------------------------------------------------

 Picture this: you're walking home on a bright, sunny UCLA day.
 Life is